LuxCoreRender/BlendLuxCore/readme.md

 This addon integrates the LuxCore render engine into Blender.
 It offers advanced features like accelerated rendering of indirect light and efficient rendering of caustics.

-**This is a special version of the add-on, based on LuxCore Python wheels.**
+**This is a special, experimental version of the add-on, based on LuxCore Python wheels.** It may not be suitable for production use.

 ### Supported Blender Versions